 - proceedings must be issued within six months and cannot be discontinued; and

 - costs are not available from central funds and the applicant risks costs being awarded against him in the event of failure.

-Section 1 Dangerous Dogs Act 1991 (Stones 8-7615) specifically control dogs of the type known as:
+Section 1 of the Dangerous Dogs Act 1991 specifically controls dogs of the type known as:

 - the pit bull terrier;

 - the dogo Argentina;